wgsl-tooling-wg/wesl-spec/README.md

 Several other WGSL enhancements are in various stages of discussion, see [below](#other-wgsl-enhancements).
-We'll eventually group a community prioritized set of stable enhancements into a 1.0 release.

 ## Tools

-We'll build or promote tools to support a community standard WGSL.
+We'll build or promote tools to support community standard WGSL.

 **Linking** - Tools to bundle wgsl files together while translating extended WGSL into vanilla W3C WGSL.